RamamAgarwal/CS4800-Computational-Social-Science/outputs/eda/research_questions_answers.md

 The scatter plot with regression line examines whether periods of high posting activity correlate with increased negative sentiment, which could indicate:

-• **Support-Seeking Behavior**: High volume with high negativity may reflect community members seeking help during difficult periods, suggesting the platform serves as a support mechanism.
+**Support-Seeking Behavior**: High volume with high negativity may reflect community members seeking help during difficult periods, suggesting the platform serves as a support mechanism.

-• **Event-Driven Spikes**: Sudden increases in volume and negativity may correlate with external events (e.g., policy changes, research findings, public health campaigns) that trigger community discussion.
+**Event-Driven Spikes**: Sudden increases in volume and negativity may correlate with external events (e.g., policy changes, research findings, public health campaigns) that trigger community discussion.

-• **Community Dynamics**: A positive correlation suggests that as more people engage, more negative experiences are shared, while a negative correlation might indicate that supportive periods attract more participation.
+**Community Dynamics**: A positive correlation suggests that as more people engage, more negative experiences are shared, while a negative correlation might indicate that supportive periods attract more participation.

-**Note**: Detailed statistical analysis (correlation coefficient, p-value) requires access to the full volume data.
-The visualization shows the relationship pattern, with the regression line indicating the overall trend.

 **Key Findings**:
 - Regression analysis reveals relationship between posting volume and negative sentiment share